Yards Creek Generating Station

 Yards Creek Generating Station is a pumped-storage hydroelectric plant in Blairstown and Hardwick Township in Warren County, New Jersey, United States.

-The facility is owned by LS Power Group, which purchased it from Public Service Enterprise Group and FirstEnergy in 2020 and 2021.
+The facility is owned by REV Renewables, which purchased it from Public Service Enterprise Group and FirstEnergy in 2020 and 2021.
 It has an installed capacity of 420 MW.

 Location

 The facility is located in the Delaware Water Gap region of the New Jersey Skylands.